 - ¼ cup marinara sauce

-- 2 oz shredded mozzarella
+- 2 oz mozzarella shredded

-- 1 oz uncured pepperoni
+- 1 oz uncured pepperoni slices

 - Slice the zucchini into ¼-inch-thick slices.
 You can leave them unpeeled.

-- Preheat your broiler on high and position an oven rack 4 inches below the heating element (in most ovens this is simply the top rack).
+- Preheat your broiler on high and position an oven rack 4 inches below the heating element (in most ovens, this is simply the top rack).
 Line a rimmed baking sheet with foil and spray it with olive oil.

 - Arrange the zucchini slices on the prepared baking sheet.
-Lightly spray them with olive oil and sprinkle them with salt, pepper and garlic powder.
+Lightly spray them with olive oil and sprinkle them with salt, pepper, and garlic powder.

-- Broil the zucchini until tender and lightly browned, about 2 minutes per side.
+- Broil the zucchini slices until tender and lightly browned, about 2 minutes per side.
 Keep a close eye on them!
-Some might brown faster than the others – remove them to a plate and keep broiling the rest.
+Some might brown faster than others – remove them to a plate and keep broiling the rest.

 - Remove the pan from the oven.
 Spoon a little marinara sauce on top of each zucchini slice.
 Top with cheese and pepperoni.
 Return to the broiler just until cheese is melted, 30-60 more seconds.
 Serve immediately.